aws-samples/data-for-saas-patterns/samples/aurora-serverless-global-db-cdk/README.md

     cdk bootstrap 111111111111/eu-west-1
     cdk bootstrap 111111111111/eu-west-2
     ```
+5. Configure ingressIpAddress context variable in the cdk.context.json.
+This ip address will be configured in the ingress SecurityGroup rule for the Fargate test app.
+    ```
+    x.x.x.x/32
+    ```
-5. From the command line, use AWS CDK to deploy the all the stacks synthesized:
+6. From the command line, use AWS CDK to deploy the all the stacks synthesized:
     ```
     cdk deploy --all
     ```